Japan Bear Parks

-Distressing captive conditions resulting in poor health and welfare continues for hundreds of bears held in bear parks in Japan.
+Distressing captive conditions resulting in poor health and welfare continue for hundreds of bears held in bear parks in Japan.

 The parks visited were given a summary of key concerns and recommendations but a follow up visit in 2007 confirmed that few of these recommendations had been considered.
-Now, a recent investigation carried out by Wild Welfare in June this year, continues to show disturbing and distressing conditions for hundreds of bears.
+Now, a recent investigation conducted by Wild Welfare in June of this year, continues to show disturbing and distressing conditions for hundreds of bears.

 Key findings from this investigation include:

-• Circus-like shows with bears balancing on balls, catching hoops and photo opportunities with young bears dressed up in clothes.
+- Circus-like shows with bears balancing on balls, catching hoops and photo opportunities with young bears dressed in clothes.

-• One park had such chronic and acute skin conditions that many of the bears had lost all of their fur.
+- One park had such chronic and acute skin conditions that many of the bears had lost all their fur.

-• Significantly high levels of lethargy, depression and begging behaviors.
+- Significantly high levels of lethargy, depression and begging behaviours.

 The investigation showed that the main concerns continued within a number of these parks.
-Over crowding, inappropriate visitor entertainment and a lack of veterinary care all contributed towards already barren and limiting enclosures.
-The end result is many bears continue to suffer miserable lives on a daily basis.
+Overcrowding, inappropriate visitor entertainment and a lack of veterinary care, all contributed towards already barren and limiting enclosures.
+The end result is that many hundreds of bears continue to suffer miserable lives on a daily basis.

-Many of the on-going problems stem from the continued breeding of these bears.
-Breeding is encouraged as cubs provide entertainment for tourists, but the sheer number of bears held in these parks, significantly contribute to their poor health and welfare.
+Many of the ongoing problems stem from continued breeding.
+Breeding is encouraged as cubs provide entertainment for tourists, but the sheer number of bears held in these parks significantly contributes to their poor health and welfare.
 Crammed into tiny cages that are unfit for one or two bears, let alone twenty, it encourages aggression and consequently injuries and diseases are common.
 Bears are also naturally solitary animals, and the forced containment with a number of other animals can cause significant stress to an individual, often resulting in them showing depressed behaviours and trying to seek out solitude where there is none.

 Public feeding of the bears is extremely popular.
 By default, most of the bears are lethargic and depressed, meaning they move little and from a visitors perspective are far from entertaining.
-Throwing food in for the bears offers an interactive opportunity and ensures the bears react, often by begging for the food or fighting with their neighbor, both of which to the delight of the visitors.
+Throwing food in for the bears offers an interactive opportunity and ensures the bears react, often by begging for the food or fighting with their neighbour, both of which delight the visitors.
 It also offers an easy way to make more money for the park.
-Although circus-like shows had been reduced, investigators still had to endure a performance of bears on balls, slides and catching hoops over their necks, all to the applause from an entertained and happy audience.
+Although circus-like shows had been reduced, investigators still had to endure a performance of bears on balls and slides and catching hoops over their necks, all to the applause from an entertained audience.

 Is there light at the end of the tunnel?
-It wasn’t all doom and gloom, one of the parks visited, Bear Mountain, was created following advice from the previous investigations.
-This park offered natural, large enclosures with plenty of vegetation, pools and shelter for the bears to use and hide in.
+It was not all doom and gloom, one of the parks visited, Bear Mountain, was created following advice from the previous investigations.
+This park offers natural, large enclosures with plenty of vegetation and pools and shelter for the bears to use and hide in.
 Staff were friendly and helpful and the environment had been created to respect the animals within it.
 Another park, Ani in Kitaakita, had recently created a brown bear enclosure – still muddy from being so new, there was at least mud for the bears to walk on.
-It hosted two deep pools, a shelter and climbing frames.
-Although lacking in natural vegetation, one can hope with time this will be included.
-No public feeding was allowed, allowing the bears to express their natural behaviour, which they did by taking long dips in the pools and foraging.
-Unfortunately, with 17 brown bears at the park only a few can go in at a time, so some still remained shut indoors for hours at an end.
-However, the fact that this facility had been created is progress and shows change can happen.
+It hosted two deep pools, a shelter and climbing frames and although lacking in natural vegetation, one can hope within time that this will be included.
+No public feeding was allowed, allowing the bears to express their natural behaviours, which they did by taking long dips in the pools and foraging.
+Unfortunately, with 17 brown bears at the park only a few can go into the enclosure at a time, so some still remained shut indoors for hours on end.
+However, the fact that this facility had been created is progress and shows that change can happen.

-Sadly though, for now, many hundreds of bears still are suffering in deplorable conditions.
+Sadly though, for now, many hundreds of bears are still suffering in deplorable conditions.
 Changing attitudes and actions is extremely difficult, so how can this investigation actually help the bears?
-An investigation like this can provide up-to-date information on the extremely concerning welfare concerns for over 400 bears being held in Japanese bear parks.
-It can be used to approach the Environment Ministry about enacting legislation and standards that protect the welfare for all captive wild animals in Japan.
-It can also connect an ever-growing team of animal welfare non-governmental organizations (NGOs) in Japan and help develop the capacity to work on captive wild animal initiatives.
+An investigation like this can provide up to date information on the extremely concerning welfare issues affecting bears in Japanese bear parks.
+It can be used to approach the Environment Ministry about enacting legislation and standards that protect welfare for all captive wild animals in Japan.
+It can also connect an ever-growing team of animal welfare NGOs in Japan and help develop the capacity to work on captive wild animal initiatives.
 Investigators can also approach individual bear parks, requesting immediate improvements for the bears, using evidence from the investigation, and working with individual management staff.

-By working directly with the parks, setting standards and legislation and growing capacity for Japanese supporters to support the end of these parks, we can collectively encourage a positive long term solution for the bears in these distressing parks.
+By working directly with the parks, setting standards and legislation and growing capacity for Japanese support to end these distressing parks, we can collectively encourage a positive long-term solution for Japan’s captive bears.